Sandeep-Doebar/Neuvector-deployment/README.md

 4. Install NeuVector
 5. Added practices to learn NeuVector

-#This information was copied from NeuVector Rodeo Webinar
+#This information was inspired from NeuVector Rodeo Webinar